Tips to Work Out Your Credit Score

-A line of credit increase can also help your utilization ratio.
-By increasing your line of credit, you can decrease your utilization ratio and increase your credit score.
-Make sure the inquiry for an increase doesn’t leave a hard inquiry on your credit report, which could possible hurt your score instead of boosting it.
+A line of credit-increase can also help your utilization ratio.
+By increasing your line of credit, you can decrease your utilization ratio and improve your credit score.
+Make sure the inquiry for an increase doesn’t leave a hard inquiry on your credit report, which could hurt your score instead of boosting it.
 Be sure to ask your lender before increasing your line of credit.

 Old debt is your best friend.

-Yes, it is true that negative debt is very bad, any accounts that you haven’t paid or late payments are extremely unhealthy for your score.
+Yes, negative debt isn’t healthy.
+Any accounts that you haven’t paid or late payments are incredibly toxic for your score.
 But old debt that has been paid off is very similar to an avocado, good fat. “ Good debt” is any debt that is old and fully paid off.
 Many people try to get paid accounts taken off their credit report, but fail to realize payment history is another way to bulk up your score.

-Some advice, leave all old “good debt” on your credit report.
+Some advice, leave all old debt on your credit report.
 The longer your payment history, the better.